RasaHQ/rasa-nlu-examples/docs/contributing.md

 ## Ways you can Contribute

-We're open to contributions and there are many ways that you can make a contribution.
+We're open to contributions and there are many ways that you can make one.

 - You can suggest new features.
 - You can help review new features.